segmentio/segment-docs/src/connections/reverse-etl/index.md

 > There may be cost implications to having Segment query your warehouse tables.

 ## Segment Connections destination
-If you don’t see your destination listed in the [Reverse ETL catalog], use the [Segment Connections destination](/docs/connections/destinations/catalog/actions-segment/) to send data from your Reverse ETL warehouse to other destinations listed in the [catalog](/docs/connections/destinations/catalog/).
+If you don’t see your destination listed in the Reverse ETL catalog, use the [Segment Connections destination](/docs/connections/destinations/catalog/actions-segment/) to send data from your Reverse ETL warehouse to other destinations listed in the [catalog](/docs/connections/destinations/catalog/).

 The Segment Connections destination enables you to mold data extracted from your warehouse in [Segment Spec](/docs/connections/spec/) API calls that are then processed by [Segment’s HTTP Tracking API](/docs/connections/sources/catalog/libraries/server/http-api/).
 The requests hit Segment’s servers, and then Segment routes your data to any destination you want.
 Get started with the [Segment Connections destination](/docs/connections/destinations/catalog/actions-segment/).